-Chalmers School of Architecture offers two five-year Master of Architecture programmes, “Architecture” and “Architecture and Engineering”, each of which leads to a professional architectural degree.
+Chalmers offers two five-year Master of Architecture programmes, “Architecture” and “Architecture and Engineering”, each of which leads to a professional architectural degree.
 We also offer two international master’s programmes, Architecture and Urban Design and Architecture and Planning Beyond Sustainability, each of which leads to a Master of Science in Architecture.
 At Chalmers, the five-year programme tracks for professional degrees are composed of a bachelor (basic) level and a master (advanced) level.
 A student from Chalmers that has a bachelor’s degree in one of the main subjects, Architecture or Architecture and Engineering, will after completing the additional advanced coursework in one of the above master’s programmes also receive the professional degree of Master of Architecture.

 Master of Architecture programmes